samjones00/docs/docs/_releases/index.md

     $ npm run dev

 Which will watch and re-compile your App for any changes.
-These new templates also include a new hot-reload feature which works similar to [Sharp Pages hot-reloading](https://sharpscript.net/docs/sharp-apps/docs/hot-reloading) where in **DebugMode** it will long poll the server to watch for any modified files in `/wwwroot` and automatically refresh the page.
+These new templates also include a new hot-reload feature which works similar to [#Script Pages hot-reloading](https://sharpscript.net/docs/sharp-apps/docs/hot-reloading) where in **DebugMode** it will long poll the server to watch for any modified files in `/wwwroot` and automatically refresh the page.
 This provides a hot-reload alternative to `npm run dev-server` to run a Webpack Dev Server proxy on port http://localhost:3000

 ### Deployments